 Use the right tools

 Johnson also pointed to a large number of tools available to help you start investing, no matter how little money you have.
 One example is Acorns, an app that allows you to round up your purchases to the nearest dollar and then invest the spare change in ETFs.

 Betterment is a robo-advisor that helps you invest in ETFs with as little as $100 per month.
 Another app, Robinhood, also allows you to invest, no matter how little money you have.
 Robinhood focuses on individual stocks, but you can also choose to invest in ETFs since they trade like stocks.
 WiseBanyan is another free advisor that creates a portfolio for you, even if you don’t have much money to begin with.

-Learn how to invest in stocks today
+Start investing in stocks today

 “The most important decision you can make with respect to investing is the decision to start,” said Johnson.
 Thanks to the tools available, it’s possible to do that — even if you can only spare your pocket change.